SaberPawsNEW/lilbrowser/README.md

 Lilbrowser is a compact Windows Forms browser shell targeting .NET Framework 4.6.2.
 It keeps the native `WebBrowser` control and layers a practical browser UI around it: navigation controls, a search-or-address bar, visible navigation progress, and an in-session downloads panel.

+(This was made for fun using ai.
+Still useful for older systems tho

 ## Features

 - Back, forward, refresh, and home controls